Vladutzky/Laborator-Java/Info/setup.md

 ### Step 5: Setup JDK
   * start Intellij -> File -> Project Structure -> Project Settings - Project -> Select your pre-installed JDK 21

-### Extra step
-* Invite me to your private repository in order to verify your work: astere25